RobWar-code/culinary-delight/README.md

 directory and 512px and 1200px versions should be supplied.

 The week number references can be updated in index.html

-/* Recipe Template
-    {

-        title: "", // String the name of the dish

-        course: "main", // String, "main", "dessert" or "starter"

-        description: "", // String, 1 to three sentences describing the meal

-        credits: "", // String, where the recipe came from, "" if not applicable

-        ingredients: [

-            "", // String, ingredient item

-        ],

-        utensils: [

-            "", // String, utensil item

-        ],

-        steps: [

-            [

-                "", // String one or more paragraphs for recipe step

-            ]

-        ]

-    }

-*/

 ### Further Developments for Live Site
 It is suggested that the recipe data could be moved to the server and